AIDS Resource Center of Wisconsin AODA Treatment Program

 AIDS Resource Center of Wisconsin AODA Treatment Program - Green Bay, WI

 Aids Resource Center Of Wisconsin Aoda Treatment Program is an addiction treatment center located at 445 South Adams Street in the 54301 zip code in Green Bay, WI.
 It is operated by a private non-profit organization.
-Aids Resource Center Of Wisconsin Aoda Treatment Program provides relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Aids Resource Center Of Wisconsin Aoda Treatment Program include brief intervention services, motivational interviewing and relapse prevention.
-Aids Resource Center Of Wisconsin Aoda Treatment Program provides regular outpatient treatment, outpatient rehabilitation and intensive outpatient addiction treatment.
-It also provides residential treatment for alcohol and drug use.
+Aids Resource Center Of Wisconsin Aoda Treatment Program provides relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Aids Resource Center Of Wisconsin Aoda Treatment Program include 12-step rehab, anger management and brief intervention.
+Aids Resource Center Of Wisconsin Aoda Treatment Program provides regular outpatient treatment, IOT and outpatient addiction treatment.
+It also provides residential addiction treatment.

 Call (888) 779-5650 for 24/7 help with treatment.